Additional Undergraduate Information

 All Civil and Environmental Engineering students are introduced to the fundamentals of computing in Computer Programming in Engineering (CPE 112), including knowledge of computer structure and a high level programming language, such as C or C++.
 Most of the Junior and Senior level courses taught in Civil and Environmental Engineering include computer-based homework assignments or projects that range from writing small special purpose computer programs for engineering analysis problems to using existing software packages for more comprehensive design or analysis projects.

-In addition to laboratory exercises in chemistry (CH 125 and CH 126) and physics (PH 111 and PH 112), students are nominally required to perform eight laboratory experiments in Mechanics of Materials (CE/MAE 370), nine laboratory experiments in Soil Mechanics (CE 373) and two laboratory experiments in Water Quality Laboratory (CE 455).
+In addition to laboratory exercises in chemistry (CH 125) and physics (PH 111 and PH 112), students are nominally required to perform eight laboratory experiments in Mechanics of Materials (CE/MAE 370), nine laboratory experiments in Soil Mechanics (CE 373) and two laboratory experiments in Water Quality Laboratory (CE 455).
 Students may gain additional laboratory experience through the selection of appropriate technical electives or, if they choose, through laboratory work in support of the required Civil Engineering Design Project course (CE 499).

 Engineering Design Experience